Simon-Fontaine/spectra-auth/README.md

 - **`KV_REST_API_URL`** and **`KV_REST_API_TOKEN`** are **required** if you’re actually using rate-limiting in production.

+**Configuration:**

+You can customize the behavior of Spectra Auth by passing a configuration object to `initSpectraAuth()`.
+This allows you to adjust settings like session expiration, account lockout thresholds, rate limiting parameters, and more.
+See the `src/config/defaults.ts` file for the default configuration and available options.

+**Important Security Notes:**
+It is **highly recommended** to configure rate limiting and **essential** to utilize CSRF protection in production environments.
+Ensure you set strong, unique secrets for CSRF and rotate them periodically.

 ## 5. Usage Example

 Below is a minimal example using **Express**-style pseudocode.
 The same logic applies in Next.js or any Node environment: